k-rudy/tinyproxy/README.md

 Known issues
 ------------

 Has encoding issue for some websites.
-Unportunately don't have time to investigate and fix that.
+Unfortunately don't have time to investigate and fix that.

 Have fun!